motopress/getwid/readme.txt

 * [Person Block](https://getwid.getmotopress.com/blocks/person-block/) - create simple and stunning team showcase sections with the settings for job titles, names and image sizes.
 * [Accordion Block](https://getwid.getmotopress.com/blocks/accordion-block/) - snap and functional accordion tabs section with customizable icons and heading types.
 Perfect for FAQ sections.
 * [Toggle Block](https://getwid.getmotopress.com/blocks/toggle-block/) - similar to Accordion block, but it lets users expand tabs manually.
-* [Tabs Block](https://getwid.getmotopress.com/blocks/tabs-block/) - horizontal tabs with a bunch of pre-set styles and customizable headings.
+* [Tabs Block](https://getwid.getmotopress.com/blocks/tabs-block/) - horizontal or vertical tabs with a bunch of pre-set styles and customizable headings.
 * [Image Stack Gallery Block](https://getwid.getmotopress.com/blocks/image-stack-gallery-block/) - breathtaking, fully customizable image galleries with seven different styles to unleash your creativity and find a perfect solution for your current WordPress theme design.
 * [Testimonial Block](https://getwid.getmotopress.com/blocks/testimonial-block/) - a no-frills testimonial block with an author avatar, citation and name.
 * [Recent Posts Block](https://getwid.getmotopress.com/blocks/recent-posts-block/) - present your latest posts with custom metadata, list or grid layout and a choice of different output behaviors.